sematext/sematext-agent-java/docs/metrics-yaml-format.md

 Each YAML file consists of the following fields:

 * `type`: Data source type.
 Valid values are `jmx`, `db` and `json`
-* `data`: Contains additional parameters that need to be passed to the data source for metrics collection. `data` field is supported for `db` and `json` types.
+* `data`: Contains additional parameters that have to be passed to the data source for metrics collection. `data` field is supported for `db` and `json` types.
     * DB data source
         * `query`: The SQL query be executed to collect metrics.